-- Evaluating and approving all Special Project Fund requests - Serving on the SIG Member of the Year and SIG Publication of the Year juries; and - Serving as liaisons between the SIGs and the Cabinet Director
+- Serving on the SIG Member of the Year and SIG Publication of the Year juries; and - Serving as liaisons between the SIGs and the Cabinet Director - Fielding SIG requests between Cabinet meetings

 SIG Cabinet Elections

 Eligibility and Terms

 Deputy SIG Cabinet Director: The Deputy SIG Cabinet Director serves a one-year term, and the end of which they automatically become the SIG Cabinet Director.
 The Deputy SIG Cabinet Director is elected by the SIG Cabinet.
 Any ASIS&T member who has served as a SIG officer or on the SIG Cabinet is eligible to run for election as Deputy Director.